-Specific readings that encompass the most salient features of psychiatry have been developed and are listed above.
+Specific readings that encompass the most salient features of psychiatry have been developed and are listed on pages 12 through 14 of this syllabus.
 These assignments are divided into weekly blocks and are structured to maximize the student's understanding of the subject matter over the course of the six-week clerkship.

-Self - Study Modules
+Self - Study